nekr0z/linux-on-huawei-matebook-13-2019/README.md

 $ cd ..
 $ sudo dpkg -i linux-image-4.19.0-4-amd64-unsigned_4.19.28-2a~test_amd64.deb	<<< or whichever you've just compiled
 ```
+## Display

+### Fractional Scaling
+On KDE, Deepin and other Qt-based desktop environments, fractional scaling is supported without any hassle but this is not the case for GTK-based desktop environments such as GNOME and XFCE.
+Well, you can use Wayland but if the app doesn't support Wayland natively, you'll encounter some problems which is fuzziness all over the window.
+There's a workaround for Xorg:
+Copy `20-intel.conf` and `10-monitor.conf` to `/etc/X11/xorg.conf.d/` and reboot.
+Voila!
+You have 150% scaling without any tear - little performance drop.
+I want to add that you shouldn't run your machine with the kernel between 5.0 and 5.5 because one of the kernel maintainer broke something for scaling.
+They fixed on 5.5.
+Recommended to use Ubuntu-18.04-HWE kernel because it supports this trick and doesn't have log flooding issue.

 ## Credits
 Thanks to [Angry Ameba](http://4pda.ru/forum/index.php?showuser=5416449) for kindly supplying the information necessary to make battery protection and Fn-Lock work.

 Eternal gratiude and enormous thanks to [Ayman Bagabas](https://github.com/aymanbagabas) for single-handedly developing Huawei-WMI driver and sharing tons of useful information.

+Also thanks to [Mert Demir](https://github.com/validatedev) for giving information about fractional scaling and adding the related info.